Zilus/photograpress/README.md

 Database
 ====================
-The default login is: admin@photograpress.com
-Leave the password untouched, the default passwd is "photograpress", you can change it later on.
+The default login is: admin@photograpress.com (you can change it if you want) Leave the password untouched, the default passwd is "photograpress", you can change it later on.

 Import photograpress.sql to database